 There's even a movie called "Necronomicon," though this film is really a series of three short movies based off of Lovecraft's stories.
 Other films like "Cast a Deadly Spell" and "Forever Evil" reference the "Necronomicon" and borrow from the Cthulhu mythos, but are not direct adaptations of Lovecraft's stories.

 On television, the "Necronomicon" shows up quite a bit, mostly in cartoons.
 Here's a short list of some of the animated shows that reference it:

 - "Aqua Teen Hunger Force"

 - "The Grim Adventures of Billy and Mandy"

 It seems that whenever a director or author needs a creepy book in his story, the "Necronomicon" is the go-to grimoire.
 Lovecraft would undoubtedly be pleased with the way his creation has thrived, though perhaps he might be a touch perplexed that it shows up in stories that have no connection with his own mythology.
 The next time you're watching a movie or television show with a mystical or supernatural theme, keep your eyes open -- sooner or later the "Necronomicon" is bound to show up.

-To learn more about the "Necronomicon" and the Cthulhu Mythos, check out the links on the next page.
+To learn more about the "Necronomicon" and the Cthulhu Mythos, check out the links below.

 - Lovecraft, H.P.
 "History of the Necronomicon."
 Letter to Clark Ashton Smith, Nov.
 27, 1927.